The Shastra of Macrometa - Download the eBook

 Static content includes documents, style sheets, images, videos, html and scripts, etc. which are resistant to changes and are shared with every user as-is.

 Static content operates by retrieving the static assets through the CDN over the server.
-The user requests the origin server to deliver the static content, and the server then retrieves that data.
+The origin server receives a request for delivering the static content, and in response, the server then retrieves that data.
 Websites and web applications are all about responsiveness, and static content offers better load times due to shared data over the server as it is easier to cache.
 Static content is also more resistant to being hacked as compared to dynamic content.
 On the other hand, there are some areas where static content lacks.
-For example, it requires a developer to manually make upgrades or updates.
+For example, it can require manual intervention to make upgrades or updates.

 Conclusion